HI intensity mapping with the MIGHTEE survey: power spectrum estimates: Results

 To compare to the simulation result, we present the 2d power spectrum computed from the calibrated Stokes-I visibility data in \autoref{Full_2d}b using the same pipeline.
 Both plots in \autoref{Full_2d} show striking similarities; in particular, this comparison allows us to assess the efficacy of the foreground isolation approach, and compare the power levels within and beyond the foreground wedge.
 It also indicates the range of scales that can be probed with the current setup.
 However, we do not correct for noise-bias and possible instrumental systematics while calculating the power spectrum in \autoref{Full_2d}b.
 A comprehensive direction-dependent calibration strategy might be required to mitigate the errors due to sources away from the center of the field and ionospheric effects, but we do not see such effect at these levels.
+There are some visible features in \autoref{Full_2d}b at low $k_\parallel$ which are possibly due to foreground leakage, systematics or residual RFI.
+We do not know the exact origin of them yet.
+We are investigating them in detail and working on possible mitigating strategies.
+We present \autoref{Full_2d}b as a comparison with the simulation to define the wedge.
+The sensitivity estimates presented in the following section are fully based on the simulations and the contamination outside the wedge are not taken into account.

 We further compare the noise model in the simulation pipeline to the Stokes V power spectrum.
 The extragalactic foreground sources have negligible circular polarization, and therefore, the Stokes V mode is a good estimator of the thermal noise in the system.
-We compute the Stokes V visibilities from the calibrated dataset, and estimate the corresponding 2D and 1D power spectra.
+We compute the Stokes V visibilities from the calibrated dataset, and estimate the corresponding 2d and 1d power spectra.
 In \autoref{V_TN}a, we show the power ratio between Stokes V and our thermal noise model (generated from the simulation pipeline with $V_N$ as the only input).
 The ratio plot shows excess power in Stokes V at low $k$, which indicates large scale polarization leakage in the calibrated data.
 At higher $k$, the Stokes V power spectrum exhibits noise-like features, and it is in good agreement with our thermal noise model (\autoref{V_TN}b).
 Note that, \autoref{Full_2d}b and \autoref{V_TN} are presented to compare the accuracy of our simulation pipeline in estimating the noise power spectrum, we do \textit{not} present any data-results further in this paper.

 Next, we compute the 1d power spectra along shells of constant $\abs{k}$.
 While doing so, we exclude the $(\bm{k_\perp}, k_\parallel)$ cells contaminated by the foreground wedge.
 More precisely, we use the following selection criteria